List of French rums

-France produces many different kind of rums in several different locations.
+France produces many kinds of rums in several locations.
 Most of the rums are cane juice rums or rhum agricoles.
-The different distilleries are located in the French oversea departments and territories of La Réunion, Guadeloupe, French Guiana, Martinique and Saint Barthélemy.
+The distilleries are located in the French oversea departments and territories of La Réunion, Guadeloupe, French Guiana, Martinique and Saint Barthélemy.
 Martinique is, by far, the French island that has the most rum distilleries and brands.
 Below is a list of French rum distillers and brands organized by location.